 In terms of sports fishing, tuna are quite possibly the perfect game fish – they fight hard and travel in packs.
 However, you can’t rely on just luck for a successful offshore tuna fishing trip.
 Strategy and experience play a huge role in how well you do, along with helpful tricks of the trade from the pros who know it best.
 Check out these pro tactics that’ll help you land that trophy tuna you’ve been dreaming of.

 The type of tackle you use is one of the most important factors in catching a prize tuna.
-The pros suggest you start with a 50-pound tackle, spool the reel with a 50-pound monofilament, and add a 25-foot wind-on leader of 150-pound mono.
+The pros suggest you start with a 50-pound tackle, spool the reel with 50-pound monofilament line, and add a 25-foot wind-on leader of 150-pound mono.
 Use a wind-on swivel to connect a 10-foot leader of 130-pound test.
 If the tuna start to resist, switch to fluorocarbon, and downsize the leader.

 Other helpful tactics include using a mixture of artificial and natural baits such as the ballyhoo-and-skirt combo (best skirt colors include blue-and-white, pink-and-white, and chartreuse-and-white).
 Black-and-red or red-and-pink can also be effective, especially on cloudy days.
 A simple, naked ballyhoo rig will work as well.